axelpale/yamdog/api.md

 **Parameters:**
 - *mod*
   - *earmark*
-    - string, the earmark signature, for example the module name.
+    - a string, the earmark signature, for example the module name.
 Comment blocks that begin with this signature will be included.
+    - OR an array of strings, to specify multiple valid earmarks.
+    - OR an object of strings, to specify multiple valid earmarks as keys and their extended full names as values.
   - *path*
     - string, absolute directory or file path to the module